Ashishkasaudhan/Aws-microservice-components/README.md

 # Introduction
 This repository holds the code to provision the following AWS services, which are required to build an Microservices based environment.
 1. VPC
-2. EKS
+2. EKS (Kubernetes Engine)
 3. RDS
 4. Elastic Cache
-5. EFS
+5. EFS ( As An StorageClass)

 ## Ref-Link